dickon/lumber/README.md

                                      v4v (up to date)

-At the moment lumber takes no command line options and its working directory does not matter, but you need a configuration file.

 Configuration
 =============

-You need a ~/.lumberrc in INI file format, such as:
+See lumber --help.
+There is support for a config file at ~/.lumberrc, such as:

     [paths]
     central = /my/project/central/git/repos